 Math Level 2 and a science test (preferably Physics for Engineering Applicants)

 Math Level 2

-Score Choice: Although we permit Score Choice, we do encourage students to submit their entire testing history on both ACT and SAT exams.
+Score Choice: Although we permit Score Choice, we encourage students to submit their entire testing history for both ACT and SAT exams.

 SAT vs. ACT: No preference is given to the SAT or the ACT.
 If an applicant submits both tests, we will pay attention to the higher score from either test.

 Superscoring: For the old SAT, we will use the highest individual Critical Reading, Math, and Writing scores across test sittings.
 For the new SAT, we will use the highest individual Evidence-Based Reading and Math scores across test sittings.
 Old SAT scores (e.g., 2400 scale) will only be superscored with other old SAT results.
 Redesigned SAT scores will only be superscored with redesigned SAT test results.
 For the ACT, we consider the highest individual English, Math, Reading, and Science scores across test sittings.
 In other words, we superscore the ACT and we superscore within old and new SATs but not between old and new SAT tests.